osg-htc/docs/docs/data/xrootd/install-cms-xcache.md

 ### Ensure the xrootd service has a certificate

-The service will need a certificate for reporting and to authenticate to StashCache origins.
+The service will need a certificate for reporting and to authenticate to CMS AAA.
 The easiest solution for this is to use your host certificate and key as follows:

 1. Copy the host certificate to `/etc/grid-security/xrd/xrd{cert,key}.pem`